top of page

 The verb 'scratch' has its etymological origins in the Old English word 'screccan,' which meant 'to scratch or scrape with the nails or claws.'
 This Old English term is akin to the Old Norse word 'skrapa,' which conveyed a similar action of scraping or scratching.
 Both of these words are rooted in the Proto-Germanic word '*skrekkōną,' which also referred to the act of scratching or scraping.
 The imagery of using one's nails or a pointed instrument to rub or scrape a surface is inherent in the word's historical development.
 Over time, 'scratch' retained this primary meaning, describing the action of using a sharp or rough object, such as fingernails or a pointed instrument, to rub against a surface, typically to mark or remove material.
 This etymology reflects the enduring association between the word 'scratch' and the physical act of scraping or marking a surface with a sharp or rough implement.

-Quiz: Find the meaning of scratch
+Quiz: Find the meaning of the verb scratch:

 Try Again!